Communist front: Canada

 The Association of United Ukrainian Canadians (AUUC) is a national cultural-educational non-profit organization established for Ukrainians in Canada.
-With branches throughout Canada it sponsors such cultural activities as dance groups, orchestras, choirs and children's activities within the Association.
-The organization was procommunist.
+With branches throughout Canada it sponsors such cultural activities as dance groups, orchestras, choirs and children's activities within the association.
+The organization was pro-communist.

 The Canadian Labour Defence League was a legal defence organization founded and led by Reverend A.E.
 Smith.
 The league was in 1925 as a civil rights organization dedicated to protecting striking workers from persecution.
 It was allied with the Communist Party of Canada and functioned as a front for the party.
 The group was the Canadian affiliate of International Red Aid.

+The Canadian League for Peace and Democracy, led by A. A. MacLeod, was founded in October 1934 as the Canadian League Against War and Fascism, was a popular front organization founded by the Communist Party to build support for anti-fascism.
+The group was the Canadian affiliate of the World Committee Against War and Fascism.

+The Canadian Peace Congress, founded in 1949 is the Canadian affiliate of the World Peace Council and was an important organization in the peace movement in Canada.

 The Dominion Communist–Labor Total War Committee was a front organization of the then-banned Communist Party of Canada.

 The Federation of Russian Canadians is a left-leaning cultural organization for Russian immigrants to Canada and their descendants.
 It is the successor of the Russian Farmer-Worker Clubs which were closed by the government at the beginning of World War II as a suspected subversive organization due to its links with the Communist Party of Canada.
 In 1942, after the Nazi invasion of the USSR, the organization reappeared as the Federation of Russian Canadians, known also by its Russian initials as the FRK.